Certificate in Fundraising (Cork)

 Who is this qualification for?

 This qualification is designed for individuals responsible for the frontline implementation of fundraising activities.
 As a guide you should have a minimum of one to three years fundraising experience either in a paid or voluntary capacity.
+However, it is also suitable for those looking to make a career change into fundraising should they be willing to put in the extra time needed.

 What are the benefits to you and your organisation?